Application perspectives

 - Provide the final details to finish the creation.

 Each of these steps is briefly discussed next with accompanying screenshots.
-At any time you can switch to the advanced mode by selecting the button in the top right that says “Switch to Advanced Mode.”
+At any time, you can switch to the advanced mode by selecting the Switch to Advanced Mode button.

-Step 1: Select a Blueprint
+Step 1: Select a blueprint

 - Services or Endpoints: The simplest way to construct an AP is by selecting the collection of services or endpoints directly.

-- A Critical User Journey: Similar to the blueprint above but with defaults for use with the SLI / SLO capability.
+- A Critical User Journey: Similar to the preceding blueprint but with defaults for use with the SLI / SLO capability.
 This blueprint will be enhanced in the future for deeper SLI / SLO integration.

-- Environment or Region: Selecting the services based on an environment (e.g., production or staging that may be described by the
+based on an environment (for example, production or staging that

-- Kubernetes or Container: A platform oriented way to specify the collection of services that form an AP.
+- Kubernetes or Container: A platform-oriented way to specify the collection of services that form an AP.

-- Custom Tags: You can add your own meta-data as a custom tag via the SDK and the custom tag data specifies the collection of services or endpoints.
+- Custom Tags: You can add your own metadata as a custom tag via the SDK and the custom tag data specifies the collection of services or endpoints.

-Step 2: Specify the Application Perspective
+Step 2: Specify the application perspective

 - Immediate downstream database and messaging services: Include the core set of services from the filters and then expand this core set to include the database and messaging services that the core set directly interacts with.
-This is useful if you are want to monitor a set of services and their direct dependencies (e.g., a development team responsible for several micro-services).
+This is useful if you are want to monitor a set of services and their direct dependencies (for example, a development team responsible for several micro-services).

 - All downstream services: It effortlessly and automatically includes all the services that form the entire end-to-end dependency chain of the core set of services.
 This is useful if the AP will be used for troubleshooting.